Thursday, February 27, 2025

 And this, their pure bombastic ignorance

-is what they are most proud of.
+is what they take the most pride in.

 Do not trouble your head about intolerant people.